chengdada123/Proxmox-VE-for-WHMCS/README.md

 - **(Network)** Proof WHMCS Server can talk to PVE OK
 - **(PEBKAC)** _PROOF THAT YOU'VE FOLLOWED THIS README!_

-The more info/context you provide up-front, the quicker & easier it will be!
+**The more info & context you provide up-front, the quicker & easier it will be!**

 \* Debug: Also enable Debug Logging in Proxmox VE for WHMCS > Settings, as needed.